 The caliber of Bingham’s antitrust group and its demonstrated investment in the practice appealed to Mahoney, who lectures and writes extensively on international and domestic antitrust issues.

 “The energy, enthusiasm and intellectual capital of Bingham’s antitrust lawyers attracted me to the firm,” said Mahoney.
 “It’s a sophisticated national and international practice that also has the potential to grow substantially in New York, and I look forward to being involved in that development.”

 The arrivals of Mahoney and Henneberry are the most recent additions reflecting Bingham’s long-term strategy of investing in its antitrust ranks.
-In 2010, Bingham expanded its antitrust team in London with the addition of Davina Garrod from McDermott Will & Emery.
 In 2009, Hill Wellford, former chief of staff of DOJ’s Antitrust Division, joined Bingham’s D.C. office.
 In 2008, Bingham added two antitrust partners to the D.C. office from Clifford Chance, Leiv Blad and Jon Roellke.
 In 2007, Bingham’s antitrust presence in Japan grew with combinations with two leading Tokyo firms, Sakai & Mimura and New Tokyo International.

 Bingham’s antitrust group has more than 70 lawyers with significant and diverse experience in the U.S., U.K. and Asia.
 The firm’s lawyers are involved in high-profile antitrust matters making headlines today, representing clients in several industries such as technology (Intel, Sharp, QUALCOMM), financial services (Morgan Stanley, Freddie Mac, Royal Bank of Canada) and energy (RRI Energy, Inc.).